 The world’s ultimate psychedelic adventure is a day out at Nek Chand Fantasy Rock Garden in Punjab’s capital, Chandigarh.
 And you can leave the hallucinogenics at home, because all you need is a few spare hours and maybe enough money for an ice-cream.

 A 25 acre labyrinth of recycled waste sculptures, Nek Chand Fantasy Rock Garden is part art installation, part playground, and a whole lot of fun.
-And the story of how it came about is just as magical the place iteself.
+And the story of how it came about is just as magical as the place itself.

 The result is a playfully twisted parallel universe where a thousand lucid dreams are recreated from pottery, plugs, bangles, porcelain and other salvaged materials.
 Inspired by Gaudi and Chandigarh’s city-planner and architect Swiss-born Le Corbusier, it is a modernist masterpiece.

-You can read more about the gardens and Nek here
+You can read more about the gardens and Nek Chand here